Link directly to specific projects:

 The outer surfaces of plant cells are comprised of diverse sets of polymers, including cell wall polysaccharides and proteins, as well as phenylpropanoid and lipid polymers in the case of more specialized cell types.
 These polymers are synthesized, secreted and assembled into elaborate matrices with architectures that vary, down to the level of heterogeneity within the specific cell wall faces of individual cells.

 Cell wall composition and organization are often dynamic and can change substantially during cell growth and differentiation, or in response to environmental conditions.
-Research in the Rose lab addresses questions related to how this heterogeneity is established, and examines a range of biological processes at the cell surface, in the interface between plants and their environments.
+Research in the Rose lab addresses questions related to how this heterogeneity is established, and examines a range of biological processes at the cell surface, and in the interface between plants and their environments.
 The cell wall and cuticle play critical roles in providing biomechanical support, and protecting plants against pathogens and abiotic stresses.
 However, the relative contributions of specific compounds that are important for these different functions, and the mechanisms by which they are distributed and interact with each other within the wall framework, are not well understood.